Bisbee Woman's Club Clubhouse

-The Bisbee Woman's Club Clubhouse in Bisbee, Arizona was built in 1902.
+The Bisbee Woman's Club Clubhouse in Bisbee, Arizona was built in 1902 for the Bisbee Woman's Club.
 It was listed on the National Register of Historic Places in 1985.

-It was designed by architect Frederick C. Hurst and is a one-story frame bungalow/craftsman style house.
+The clubhouse was designed by architect Frederick C. Hurst.
+It is a one-story frame building, a vernacular interpretation of the Craftsman style.
+The National Register nomination calls it the oldest continually used women's clubhouse in Arizona.